RoBorregos/home-electronics/Docs_omnibase/README.md

 ## ✅ To Do

 - [ ] Individual & simultaneous motor control tests
+- [ ] Mecanum IK and FK equations derived from general formula
 - [ ] Implementation of FSM logic for different RX "modes" in stm32 instead of receiving big data chunk
 - [ ] Adding distance sensor readings to FreeRTOS code and data readings to TX task
 - [ ] Stack overflow detection / Memory usage optimization & analysis
-- [ ] Define/implement communication with S1 Driver
 - [ ] Code explanation markdown file
 - [ ] Documentation of kinematics analysis/research/links/matlab_livescript
+- [ ] "Ramp" function to limit motor acceleration in stm32
+- [ ] UART RX from ESP32 of SMT32 data chunk to transmit it over wifi (with ESP32 connected to computer hotspot)
+- [ ] Define/implement communication with S1 Driver

 ---